 At L&G ETF, we offer solutions that seek to capture the opportunities, and mitigate the risks, of the rapidly shifting environment through the convenience, transparency and liquidity of the ETF structure.

-At LGIM, we have developed our own philosophy on the management of index funds that we call ‘pragmatic replication’, an approach that is focused on delivering the best value for our investors.
+At LGIM, we have developed our own philosophy on the management of index strategies that we call ‘pragmatic replication’, an approach that is focused on delivering the best value for our investors.
 The overarching objective is to track the benchmark index as tightly as possible, using our in-house expertise, resources and technology to undertake comprehensive research aimed at enhancing investor returns when managing index changes.

-Through such techniques, we believe we can reduce fund turnover and costs when trading and seek to maximise returns by exploiting any short-term mispricing or inefficiencies.
+Through such techniques, we believe we can reduce turnover and costs when trading and seek to maximise returns by exploiting any short-term mispricing or inefficiencies.